cholushkin/script-utils/readme.md

 *Config/*
 Stores user- or machine-specific settings and environment variables.
 Useful for maintaining local configuration without affecting shared scripts.

+## Folder Usage Recap
+✅ UserScripts - Real, production-ready entry point scripts (under source control) 📌 All paths in scripts should be interpreted relative to: UserProject folder (example: d:\projects\dev\UserProject).
+This is considred as a root folder of the project.

 ## Utilities